“Implementing Agile can be challenging but rewarding“

 - Individuals and Interactions were more important than the process and tools.

 - Working software was more important than a lot of documentation.

 - Customer collaboration was more important than contract negotiation.

 - Responding to change was more important than following the plan.

-The pioneers also came up with a set of Agile principles, which were broken into four major groups: customer satisfaction, quality, team work, and project management.
-For years, most organizations were very slow in trying the Agile approach, but in the past ten years they began to have an Agile attitude and its usage has grown exponentially.
+The pioneers also came up with a set of Agile principles, which were broken into four major groups: customer satisfaction, quality, teamwork, and project management.
+For years, most organizations were very slow in trying the Agile approach, but in the past ten years, they began to have an Agile attitude and its usage has grown exponentially.
 Why do you think that is?
 User satisfaction!
-According to a Standish Group Study in 2015, it was found that 29% of traditional projects failed outright and were cancelled, but that number decreased to 9% for Agile projects.
+According to a Standish Group Study in 2015, it was found that 29% of traditional projects failed outright and were canceled, but that number decreased to 9% for Agile projects.
 I believe this is a direct result of Agile teams making immediate adaptations on frequent inspections of progress.
 Also, 60% of completed traditional projects were challenged because they had gaps between expected costs and actual costs, time, and/or quality.

 Agile Project Management